windows 10 network adapter missing or wireless network adapter missing after latest windows update? Here how to fix the problem and get back online

 Perform cleanup of network devices

-Press Windows key + S type cmd, right-click on command prompt select run as administrator,
+Press Windows key + S type cmd, right-click on the command prompt select run as administrator,

 - Type command netcfg -d and press enter key,